matthewjosephtaylor/typescript-monad/README.md

 ## Clarity on what I really want

 - Promises promote async await behavior that I consider harmful and so I'm attempting to _hide_ promises behind a layer of abstraction more to my liking

 ## Is this a good idea?

 - Perhaps what is wanted is merely better 'operational semantics' for Promises
   - Promise.all 'do' syntax

+## Nad

+[Nad](./Nad.ts) is a Mo*nad* with an internal hidden promise and more functional (value-oriented) style error-handling.

 ## License